saguilarDevel/schc-sigfox/docs/test_setup.md

 ```

 The Message below is between Sigfox Cloud and GCF asking for an ACK.
-This means that the LoPy has enable the reception window to allow the SC to send a response back.
+This means that the LoPy has enable the reception window to allow the Sigfox Cloud to send a response back.

 ```json
 {